2025-09-27

 repetition

-none or many consecutive occurences of an expression. expression followed by a space character and three dots: ...
+indicates none or many consecutive occurrences of an element. use a space followed by three dots ....

 a b ... c ... -> d

-identifier followed by a space character and two colons: ::
+function names are specified by writing the identifier followed by a space and two colons ::.

 name :: a b -> c